 - I have a brain disease.
 I am still me.
 I have some memory problems, so I repeat myself.
 A lot.
 I forget things, like shutting the door or what year it is.
 Actually, I don’t care what year it is.
 Not sure if that is me or the disease.
 I can no longer drive.
 Well, I CAN drive and I think my driving is just fine, but everyone else constantly fusses at me about driving.
 See?
 This disease has robbed me of my ability to grasp and understand my own weaknesses while accurately realizing my strengths.

 - FTD makes me forgetful, not stupid.
 I am VERY AWARE of how differently I am treated.
 Like a have this horrible, CONTAGIOUS disease.
 Yeah, the disease sucks but what sucks more is being shunned.
 My disease has destroyed the parts of my brain that, in the past, put “brakes” on my words and actions.
 And don’t judge, everyone one of you has had that moment where you blurted out something that was better left unsaid.
 Some of you may not have my disease, but your “brakes” seem a little light.
-You should meet my nurse practitioner.
-I never know what color her hair is going to be, or what is going to come out of her PHILLY mouth.
-I think her brain brakes need a tune-up, which is why I love seeing her.
-She gets me.
+Anyone who has ever blurted something out without thinking has done what I am doing, although I’m doing it on a grander scale.

 - Be patient and forgiving with my behavior.
 If a person driving a truck that suddenly lost its brakes was involved in an accident, would you blame the driver?
+No?
+So don’t pass judgment on me or my care partner!
 We used to go out a lot with friends and do things.
 Not anymore.
 My poor spouse, who is completely alone caring for me, is afraid to take me anywhere because of how YOU will react if I say or do something odd.
 I want to come to church.
 I would love to eat out with friends.
 I miss visits from my family (I think they are afraid that they are going to get this disease because our mother and grandfather had it, so they avoid me to pretend the disease does not even exist).
 I think my spouse/caregiver would be more likely to take me places even everyone was more understanding.

 This blog is dedicated to all of the wonderful people I know with FTD and their valiant caregivers.
 I HEAR YOU and I hopefully captured your “wish list.”
 Please print this blog and hand it out to everyone in your community.
 If you want to reprint for a newsletter or church bulletin, please contact me for permission.
 Together, we are going to make FTD our b*tch!!